Georeactor/georeactor-blog/posts/lemon.md

 > The B-2, like almost all airplanes, can operate in the rain.
 The problems mentioned in the editorial are actually old news - and they have been fixed.

-Ultimately Congress left it to the White House, [which declined to add B-2s](https://www.nytimes.com/1997/09/20/us/clinton-wins-round-on-b-2-bomber-s-fate.html).
+Ultimately Congress left it to the White House, [which declined to add B-2s](https://www.nytimes.com/1997/09/20/us/clinton-wins-round-on-b-2-bomber-s-fate.html), only converting a test plane to military use.

 In 1998, Clinton ordered air strikes across Iraq in Operation Desert Fox.
 This was the first combat use of the **B-1**.
 The B-2 was still unused.